September 11, 2001 (Originally written for ForCarol.com)

 We did it!
 Yes!
 We were ready, and all Columbia needed to do was use ESnet video conferencing to make telephone calls if they needed it.

-911 taught me that in an emergency: telecommuting works and so does video conferencing via the Internet.
+911 taught me that in an emergency (or during a pandemic!): Telecommuting works and so does video conferencing via the Internet.

 Drive Safe!
 Never Forget.